How We Do Rulemaking

 From start to finish, we are committed to being transparent and involving the public in the rulemaking process.

-- Open rules: we are actively working on making changes to a rule.
+- Open rules: We are actively working on making changes to a rule.
 We have formally initiated rulemaking by filing notice with the Washington Code Reviser.

-- Delayed rules: we have initiated rulemaking, but the work is on-hold.
+- Delayed rules: We have initiated rulemaking, but the work is on-hold.
 The Board may suspend its work on a rule due to lack of resources, need for more research, prioritization of other projects, or legislative action.

 What are the typical phases in the rulemaking process?